content-left-bg.png

 Year 10

 At Yeronga State High School, we believe that the future is going to look very different.
-We believe that young people are not a problem to be helped or solved rather ambitious, creative and capable of rethinking the world and solving tomorrows problems today.
+We believe that young people are not a problem to be helped or solved rather ambitious, creative and capable of rethinking the world and solving tomorrow's problems today.
 Doing so with a social conscience that will let them build a better world in the process.
 We tap into students creativity and support them while they explore different types of businesses, target market research, market segmentation and the ins and outs of running a business through building and running a business within the local community.
 Through this experience students explore and experience the highs and lows of Entrepreneurship and what it truly means to be a business owner.
+Year 10 forms the foundation for Business Studies in the senior school.

 Senior Secondary (Years 11 and 12)